 How to Build a Media Wall With Shelves

 Here are some more media wall ideas for some inspiration.
-If you are looking for something a little more extravagant then something like this might be ideal for you.
+If you are looking for something a little more extravagant, then something like this might be ideal for you.
 My customer’s brother built his own media wall and incorporated a number of shelves into the design.
-He also built the whole unit into an existing alcove to blend in seamlessly to the room.
+He also built the whole unit into an existing alcove to blend in seamlessly with the room.

 How Long Does a Media Wall Take to Build?